 Shower Tower: I, WI5 - 150 feet

 Shower Tower is located in the next notch east of Soft and Juicy.
 This is about 400 feet away.
 This route has a double pillar with a small ledge in between.
+The middle part of the route is usually dry leaving a narrow pillar of ice on the top and bottom.

 Aspen Grove is a beautiful area and only accessible from Provo Canyon during winter.
 The Alpine Loop Road from American Fork is closed but is a favorite place for cross country skiers.
 Aspen Grove is where the most hiked trail for Mount Timpanogos starts.
 Sundance Ski Resort is located below Aspen Grove.

 The other trail goes toward Mount Timpanogos and contains all of the other ice climbs in the area.
 Hike on this trail toward the Aspen Grove Falls.
 Many people stop at the falls and turn around.
 So this is where the trail breaking begins for most people.
 The route follows the side of Primrose Cirque below the east face of Roberts Horn.
-Approach time is about an hour to Aspen Grove Falls and about 2 to 3 hours for the routes above Primrose Cirque.
+Approach time is about an hour to Aspen Grove Falls and about 2 to 3 hours for the higher routes above Primrose Cirque.

 Stewart Falls: II, WI5 - 220 feet